Best Infant Car Seats of 2023

 Most Popular Infant Car Seat

-Strolleria's best-selling infant car seat is the Nuna PIPA—followed closely by the PIPA's five siblings.
+Strolleria's best-selling infant car seat is the Nuna PIPA Lite RX—followed closely by its other PIPA siblings.

-Nuna infant car seats are so popular that the company makes six versions, which differ in their features, base and price point.
-In addition to the original PIPA, Nuna offers four PIPA Lite versions—the lightest car seats on the market, made with a proprietary type of foam—and three models that include the company's RELX base, which offers greater adjustability and ease of installation.
+Nuna infant car seats are so popular that the company has a total of five versions, which differ in their features, base and price point.
+In addition to the original PIPA, Nuna offers a Lite version—one of the lightest car seats on the market, made with a proprietary type of foam—and two models that include the company's RELX base, which offers greater adjustability and ease of installation.

 No matter which PIPA you pick, you're choosing an infant car seat that's highly regarded for its safety, versatility, ease of use and style.

 Rated "best" in crash protection by Consumer Reports, the Nuna PIPA and its counterparts include a steel load leg that extends from the base to the floor of your car—a feature shown in studies to reduce the risk of head injury by nearly 50 percent.